-- Does it have the information that they need to understand what the initiatives are? - Is it grouped into themes for easy consumption? - If it is an external roadmap, how will they access it?
+- Does the product roadmap outline key initiatives that users and customers have requested? - Does it have the information that they need to understand what the initiatives are? - Is it grouped into themes for easy consumption? - If it is an external roadmap, how will they access it?
 Via a shareable link, housed in your support wiki, or do they need to reach out to a customer success coach for access?